This information does not constitute tax advice. Consult your tax advisor for specific guidance regarding federal and state income tax.*

 State of Wisconsin provisions allow state employees, including University of Wisconsin employees/appointees, to add a domestic partner, a partner's child and/or an employee's adult child up to age 26 to their health insurance.
 Adding a non-tax dependent to your health insurance coverage may have tax consequences.

 You are responsible for determining the tax dependent status of dependents when you add them to your health insurance coverage.
 Consult IRS Publication 501 and IRS Notice 2010-38 for tax dependent guidelines and tests, or speak with a tax advisor.
 Use the "Tax Dep?" column in Section 3 on the Health Insurance Application/Change Form, ET-2301 to indicate if a dependent is a tax dependent.
-If you're married to your same-sex domestic partner, please complete the Tax Status Verification of Marriage Form, UWS-55a.
+If you're married to your same-sex domestic partner, please complete the Tax Status Verification for Domestic Partner Form, UWS-55.

 If you add a dependent to your health insurance coverage who does not qualify as a tax dependent under the Internal Revenue Code Section 152 and Notice 2010-38, the Fair Market Value (FMV) of the UW contribution toward that coverage is considered a taxable fringe benefit, subject to tax withholding.
 This calculated fringe benefit is known as imputed income.
 This fringe benefit will increase your taxable income.
 Therefore, your federal, State, Social Security and Medicare taxes may increase.
 As a result, your net pay will decrease.
 Your health insurance premium will continue to be deducted on a pre-tax basis.